-Shifting sands: Examining patterns of spending on consumer durable goods has been added to your bookmarks.
+Shifting sands: Examining patterns of spending on consumer durable goods has been saved

 Durable goods have been a key driving force behind real consumer spending since the Great Recession.
 What is interesting though is within consumer durable goods there is a marked change in spending patterns over time, with consumers increasingly focusing on recreational products.

 View the Behind the Numbers collection, a monthly series from Deloitte’s economists.

 Real personal consumption expenditure (PCE) has always been a key driver of GDP growth in the United States.
 It’s a little worrying, then, that real PCE growth has slowed after the Great Recession.
 Between Q3 2009 and Q4 2015, real PCE grew at an average seasonally adjusted annual rate (SAAR) of 2.3 percent, down from 2.9 percent between Q4 2001 and Q1 2008 (the intervening period between the last two recessions).1 Surprisingly, strong growth in real PCE on goods—not services—has been pushing up total PCE growth since 2009 (figure 1).
 And within goods, it is consumer durable goods that are doing much of the heavy lifting.
 For example, between Q3 2009 and Q4 2015, growth in real PCE on durables averaged about 6.5 percent (SAAR) every quarter, up from 6.1 percent between Q4 2000 and Q1 2008.
 In contrast, growth in real PCE on nondurables slowed during this period.2